-The Feral Fabric Journal is a scholarly journal highlighting radical textile production in art, activism, and countercultural movements.
-Issues are released “quarterly”.
+Feral Fabric Journal is a scholarly periodic journal highlighting radical textile production in art, activism, and countercultural movements.
+The journal has been published online since 2018.

 Contact us! firstname.lastname@example.org